rustacean-station/rustacean-station.org/_episodes/036-luca-palmieri.md

 ---
-title: "From Zero to Production"
+title: "From Zero to Production with Luca Palmieri"
 date: 2021-09-10T15:30:00Z
 file: https://audio.rustacean-station.org/file/rustacean-station/rustacean-station-e036-luca-palmieri.mp3
 duration: "1:07:42"
 length: "65103280"
 #reddit: (leave blank on initial publish, amend with link and uncomment this line after Reddit thread has been posted)
 ---
-#  From Zero to Production
+#  From Zero to Production with Luca Palmieri

 Allen Wyma talks with Luke Palmieri, a principal engineer at [TrueLayer](https://truelayer.com/), about his book called ["Zero To Production in Rust"](https://www.zero2prod.com/index.html).